 We welcome all with visual impairment

 Welcome to the Tucson Society of the Blind, TSB, website.
 TSB provides social and educational programs for those individuals with low or no vision.
 TSB provides valuable resources on coping with blindness and vision impairment.
 It is wonderful to meet other visually impaired seniors who can act as mentors and provide emotional support.

 Includes topic as noted on our calendar, followed by games.

-February 4th - John McCann, " Talking about the American Council of the Blind”
+31 John McCann, American Council of the Blind

 In November of 2003, thirteen individuals organized Tucson Society of the Blind.
 TSB is now recognized throughout the community as an organization that serves those with limited sight.

 TSB is a non-profit organization governed by a Board of Directors.
 TSB provides social, recreational and educational programs for legally blind adults and those coping with vision loss.
 Membership has grown to more than 80.
 Increased donations have allowed a greater range of programs and field trips.

 Tucson Society of the Blind exists to enhance independence and quality of life for individuals with vision loss